eas0N0/GNN-GLU-based-Time-Series-Forecasting/README.md

 stocks with top 30% market capitalization to ensure model stability.
 We chose the closing price on a given trading day as the input for the model.
 In our experiment, we selected nine stocks with historical data of 500 trading days.
 We trained the GNN-GLU model based on these data and used a rolling strategy with a window size of 30 to forecast the next 10 days’ prices.
-More specifically, after we forecast the price of day $t$, we combined the forecasting value with the prices of the past 29 days to predict the price of day $t + 1$.
+More specifically, after we forecast the price of day t, we combined the forecasting value with the prices of the past 29 days to predict the price of day t+1.

 **Results and Discussion** &emsp; Our experiment results yielded three main findings.
 First, our hybrid GNN-GLU model outperforms other methods in terms of accuracy indicators, including Mean Absolute Error (MAE), Root Mean Square